Skip to content

 What's happening under the hood

 Total divided by the product of people and days.
-Does not weight by age or role — a toddler counts as a person the same as an adult.
+The calculation does not weight by age or role — a toddler counts as a person the same as an adult.
 For more nuanced splits, do them manually before entering.
-The formula is listed in full below.
-If the number looks off, you can retrace the calculation by hand — that's the point of showing the working.
+The formula is listed in full below; if the number looks off, the working can be retraced by hand.

 What this doesn't capture